calderete/the-cult-of-life/pages/text/war_dragon.md

 The magnetic node auto-gun has earned the _Ogion_ informal name of 'War Dragon'.

 It is a weapon that deals death indiscriminately in the form of magnetically contained plasma bolts which explode in all-consuming flames (vaporizing fire) and extreme electric potential upon impact.
-Unless a target has relativistic shielding, or contra-therma armor the damage is lethal
+Unless a target has relativistic shielding, or contra-therma armor the damage is often lethal from even a glancing blow